OU Grading Information

 You must choose either the Letter Grade or Passed/Not passed grading option at the time you complete your Open University Authorization Form.

-If you decide to change your grading option during the quarter, you must file a Request for Change of Grading Option Form by the Change Grading Option deadline and submit the completed form along with the processing fee to the UCSB Extension Student Services office.
-Requests for change of grading option will not be accepted after the deadline.
+If you decide to change your grading option during the quarter, you must file a Request for Change of Grading Option Form by the Change Grading Option deadline and submit the completed form along with the processing fee to the UCSB PaCE Student Services office.
+Requests for a change of grading option will not be accepted after the deadline.

 Passed/Not Passed Grades